Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Nathan Eovaldi (9-3) to the mound for his 15th start this season.
+- Martin Perez (6-3) will take to the mound for the Rangers and make his 15th start of the season.

 |Opponent